seelso-net/tty-egpf-monitor/README.md

   --socket /run/tty-egpf-monitord.sock \
   --log-dir /var/log/tty-egpf-monitor
 ```

+Note: configuration persistence is intentionally disabled.
+Add ports at runtime via the CLI.
+If you need ports configured on boot, use a systemd drop-in with ExecStartPost to call the CLI.

 ## API (for reference)
 - `GET /ports` → list: `[ {"idx":0, "dev":"/dev/ttyUSB0"}, ... ]`